meithecatte/compilercrim.es/content/amos-nerdsniped-me/index.md

 +++

 I remember it like it was yesterday.
-It was a very calm and pleasant evening, when, all of a sudden, Amos, known also as *fasterthanlime*, [published][announce-tweet] an article entitled ["A terminal case of Linux"][amos-art].
+It was a very calm and pleasant evening, when, all of a sudden, Amos, known also as *fasterthanlime*, published an article entitled ["A terminal case of Linux"][amos-art].
 With a wonderfully punny title, he explains his adventure of getting colored terminal output out of a Linux process.

 > :thinking: I sure do envy Amos's relationship with Cool Bear.
 I'd look into
 > getting such a sidekick myself, but the dorm I'm about to move into doesn't